The Mindful CIO Manifesto (as published at The Mindful CIO) is a fantastic set of

 .
 Having a mental health day due to stress is not a taboo in our organization.
 Sometimes it’s the best solution

-We know our presence is the best gift we can give anyone.
+We I know our that my presence is the best gift we I can give anyone.
 We practice mindfulness

-and do our best to be present with the task at hand and the people with whom we communicate.
+and do our I do my best to be present with the task at hand and the people with whom we I communicate.

-We know the quality of our presence has a direct impact++,++ not only on our
+We I know the quality of our my presence has a direct impact++,++ not only on our

 The Mindful CIO Manifesto: Justifications for the Declarations